nasiratif/itc-win/README.md

 To setup ITC, you'll need to have a few Python modules already installed, like Pyperclip, Tkinter, Keyboard, ctypes and pyglet.

-To build ITC, you'll need Auto PY to EXE, and import the build config that is included in the source code.
+You can build ITC in many different ways, though I prefer Auto PY to EXE.

+The Inno Setup source is also included (you will need to change directories however).

 بارك الله فيك